Last Updated on January 29, 2024 by Samantha Harris

 Clean up the infected scutes with chlorhexidine as an antibacterial agent, using a soft toothbrush to work the remedy into every inch of the impacted area.

 Avoid hydrogen peroxide as a disinfectant.
-While this will kill bacteria in the tortoise’s shell, it’s indiscriminate, so it’ll also damage healthy tissue.
+While it kills bacteria in the tortoise’s shell, it’s indiscriminate, so it can also damage healthy tissue.

 Additional prescription antibiotics may be required to aid long-term recovery.
 With appropriate help, your tortoise’s scutes will eventually heal.